devictoribero/questions-for-microsoft/README.md

 # Programming
 - Will I code with react and the technologies you requested?
 Or on he other hand there is a lot of legacy code and I'll have to deal with it

+# Team
+- How are the teams organized and who decided that organization?
+- What kind of people there are every team and which is their mission?

 # Management
 - What is the team's biggest challenge right now?
 - Can you tell me about a time you resolved an interpersonal conflict?
-- How often programmers change project or technologies
+- How often programmers change project or technologies?
 - Perks?
+Private insurance?
+Flights to Barcelona?
+Remote-working?

+Salary?